Dating Relationships Change Over Time

 Don't Be Afraid To Leave Your Relationship If You Become Uncomfortable With It

 In general, do not continue to date someone whom you sense is not right for you, even if you very much want him/her to be right for you.
 If your mind says he or she is not good for you but your heart says that he or she is the 'one', then listen to your mind.
-Vice versa, if your mind says he or she is right, but your heart doesn't beat for him or her, listen to your heart.
-Both head and heart provide vital counsel as to what works for you and what doesn't.
+If your mind says he or she is right, but your heart doesn't beat for him or her, listen to your heart.
+Both head and heart provide vital information as to what works for you and what doesn't.
 If either your heart or your head doesn't approve of your dating partner, then move on and work to find a new partner that both important parts of you desire.

 Recognize That Your Relationship Will Change Over Time

 Successful dating often gives way to the formation of long term relationships.
 Long term relationships may be born from dating relationships, but they tend to behave in very different ways from dating.
 At the risk of over-generalizing, dating relationships are more often urgent, intense and passionate whereas long term relationships are more often calm, comfortable and familiar.
 Long term relationships come with a number of responsibilities and being dependent on each other in ways that dating relationships, which are more temporary and carefree, avoid.
 Not everyone expects that these sorts of transformations will occur, however, and not everyone is willing to accept them.
 Some people will choose to leave relationships that start to feel familiar, while others will deepen their attachments.
 You and your partner can avoid some of the pitfalls that relationships can fall into by learning to communicate well with each other, by educating yourselves about common ways relationships change over time, and common relationship problems that can occur, and by doing what you can to not take your relationship for granted.